 Ebola in Uganda – update

-14 August 2012 - The Ministry of Health of Uganda (MoH) continues to work with partners including WHO, CDC, Red Cross, MSF, World Vision, PREDICT, among others to control the outbreak of Ebola haemorrhagic fever in Kibaale district.
-The national and district task forces continue to meet daily to coordinate the response to the outbreak.
+17 August 2012 - The Ministry of Health of Uganda (MoH) continues to work with partners to control the outbreak of Ebola haemorrhagic fever in Kibaale district.
+The national and district task forces also meet daily to coordinate the response to the outbreak.

 To date, 24 probable and confirmed cases including 16 deaths have been reported.
-10 cases have been laboratory confirmed by the Uganda Virus Research Institute (UVRI) in Entebbe.
-The most recent confirmed case was admitted in Kagadi isolation facility on 4 August 2012.
+Eleven cases have been laboratory confirmed by the Uganda Virus Research Institute (UVRI) in Entebbe.
+The last confirmed case was admitted to the Kagadi isolation facility on 4 August 2012.

 All contacts of probable and confirmed cases are followed up daily for 21 days and are monitored for any possible signs or symptoms of illness.
 More than 70% of the 408 listed contacts have completed 21 days of follow up without developing any symptoms.
-All alerts of suspected cases in the other districts have been investigated and are negative for Ebola.
+All alerts of suspected cases in the other districts have been investigated and are so far negative for Ebola.

-Countries sharing borders with Uganda are taking steps to enhance surveillance for Ebola; at the time of this update, none of them have reported any confirmed cases related to the Uganda outbreak.
+Countries sharing borders with Uganda are taking steps to enhance surveillance for Ebola.
+At the time of this update, none of them have reported any confirmed cases related to the Uganda outbreak.

 WHO does not recommend that any travel or trade restrictions are applied to Uganda.